The Intrepid Sea, Air & Space Museum is a military and maritime museum, located in New York.

 Choose from any of the following trains – A, C, E, N, Q, R, S, 1, 2, 3, and 7 – depending on where you are boarding from.

-First, you must reach the 42nd Street-Port Authority and then travel on foot to Twelfth Avenue, where the Museum is located.
+You must get down at 42nd Street-Port Authority Terminal and travel on foot to Twelfth Avenue, where the Museum is located.

 This will be a 15-minutes walk.